-There are plenty of embroidery kits that you’re able to use to support your embroidery projects.
-They come in both non-brand and popular brand items and cover a wide range of kits, from the starter kits for beginners to kits for experts.
+There are plenty of embroidery supplies that you’re able to use to support your crafts and projects.
+They come in both non-brand and popular brand items and cover a wide range of kits, from the starter kits for beginners to kits for experts, from kits for kids to embroidery kits for adults.
 They are available also for all abilities and ages.
 These are probably the reasons why advanced stitchers tend to be tools enthusiasts.

 Needle is the most basic and necessary tool in embroidery crafts.
 You can use any needle to do the work, but particular types of needles can make the work much better.